 Kraus, H. P. (Pub.), Monumenta Cartographica - Catalogue 124, New York, circa 1960.
 This appears to be a sales or exhibition catalog with detailed descriptions of about thirty very old maps and atlases.
 The only map of interest for Pennsylvania is a circa 1610 manuscript map of the Chesapeake Bay area.

 LeGear, Clara.
 E. (Ed.), United States Atlases.
 A List of National, State, County, City, and Regional Atlases in the Library of Congress, compiled by Clara Egli LeGear, 445 pages, Vol. I 1950, Vol. II 1953; reprinted c1999 by Martino Fine Books, Mansfield Centre, CT.
 This well known reference lists US atlases in the Library of Congress published between 1776 and 1950 by region and author.
 LeGear also extended Phillips' A List of Geographical Atlases in the Library of Congress to 9 volumes (see Phillips below).

 Lindstrom (or Lindestrom), Peter Martensson, Geographia Americae, with an account of the Delaware Indians, based on surveys and notes made in 1654-1656, translated by Amandus Johnson, The Swedish Historical Society, Philadelphia 1925.
 Lindstrom left this account in manuscript when he died in 1691.
+An edition in Swedish had been published in 1923.
 Material from Lindstrom/Johnson used here is courtesy of the Darlington Memorial Library, Pittsburgh.